danielrriggs/danielrriggs.github.io/content/Reward Circuitry.md

 	*"I'm never drinking again".
 How often do people learn from that experience?*

 #### Technology Use
-We're seeing the signs of [[tolerance]] developing in technology use.
-We don't actually know this to be true (because there haven't been studies to do biopsies done on people who watch tons of YouTube), but we see all of the effects of physiologic [[tolerance]] with technology use.
+We're seeing the signs of [[Tolerance]] developing in technology use.
+We don't actually know this to be true (because there haven't been studies to do biopsies done on people who watch tons of YouTube), but we see all of the effects of physiologic [[Tolerance]] with technology use.
 	*Think about binge watching a show / marathon gaming.
 We binge consume because it engages us so much, but think about the 1st hour of watching / playing vs. the 18th hour.
 Which hour is more fun?
 Those later hours are less fun.
 Despite the fact that it stops being fun & you don't enjoy it at hour 18, you can't seem to stop.*
 Nobody plans on waking up on Saturday and wasting 8 hours of their day on the internet (doom scrolling Reddit, binge watching stuff, etc).
 When you do this, you feel regret at the end of that day.
 You didn't even have fun, let alone get to any of the work you *should* do.
 And then you do it the next day all over again.
 We don't seem to learn from our mistakes, despite making them over and over again.
 One of the confusing things is that, the most addictive parts of technology aren't even things that feel rewarding at all.